What Is Docker? A Guide to Containers & CI/CD

 📄️ Docker Explained

-Learn how Docker works, from basic containers vs VMs to the engine architecture.
-Understand containerd, runc, shims, and the container lifecycle.
-Notes for learners.
+Learn how Docker works, from containers vs. VMs to its engine architecture.
+Learn about containerd, runc, shims, and the container lifecycle.

 📄️ Working with Images

-Learn how to work with Docker images: Pull from registries like Docker Hub, understand naming/tagging, explore image layers, and inspect images
+Learn how to work with Docker images.
+This guide covers pulling from registries like Docker Hub, understanding image layers, tagging, and inspecting images.

 📄️ Docker vs Wasm